 This course is advanced web animation and uses the latest industry standard web animation software.
-The course emphasizes advanced animation techniques, components and
+The course emphasizes advanced animation techniques, components and forms, and audio and video to generate dynamic design and navigation elements with advanced ActionScript.

 CIS 311 - Web Site Management